[Preserving Our Planet] ② Making TV Accessories More Sustainable

 Despite those costs, Samsung is committed to increasing its usage of recycled materials based on their clear eco-conscious benefits.
-According to Life Cycle Assessments (LCA), a methodology for assessing environmental impact, products made using approximately 28 percent recycled plastics emit 31 percent less CO2 than products made from non-recycled plastics.
-In an effort to maximise its use of eco-friendly materials, Samsung also explores ways to utilise waste that has been thrown indiscriminately into the sea.
+According to Life Cycle Assessments (LCA), a methodology for assessing environmental impact, products made using approximately 28 percent recycled plastics emit 31 percent less CO2 than products made from non-recycled plastics.4 In an effort to maximize its use of eco-friendly materials, Samsung also explores ways to utilize waste that has been thrown indiscriminately into the sea.
 “Twenty percent of the waste that gets thrown into the sea is made of Polyethylene terephthalate,” said Han.
 “The marine waste plastic obtained here is called OBP (Ocean Bound Plastic) material, which can be applied to the exteriors of electronics.
 Using OBP in this way helps discourage marine pollution while promoting efforts to protect the environment.”

 More Interest in Eco-Friendliness Widens the Range of Recycled Materials

 Samsung has long practiced eco-conscious business management, and has been developing eco-conscious products and technologies for several years.
 As a result, the company is now capable of producing high-quality products using recycled materials, while keeping unit prices at manageable levels.